nvda-es/devguides_translation/original_docs/nvdaPy3.md

 	* Python 3.7 32-bit and 64-bit are installed: py -3-32 source/nvda.pyw
 	* A different Python 3.x version is installed: py -3.7-32 source/nvda.pyw

-### Debuggin Python 3 transition work
+### Debugging Python 3 transition work

 There are two ways of debugging Python 3 transition workflow:

 1. Post-mortem (NVDA crashes at startup or wish to view debug information at your leisure): read nvda.log located at "source" directory.
 2. Console (testing an idea or find out how Python 3 modules work): Python Console can be used.
+Note that not all error messages will be printed to the console but can be found in the log.

 ## Transition workflow